- Program Overview

 Evinger, Leslie Craig, Ph.D., 1978, University of Washington: Motor control and learning; movement disorders.
 Integrative Neuroscience Program

-Fontanini, Alfredo, Assistant Professor, Neurobiology, M.D., Ph.D., Brescia University: Neural basis for rich perceptual experiences; how populations of cortical neurons process the multiple physical and psychological dimensions of taste.
+Fontanini, Alfredo, Associate Professor and Chair, Neurobiology, M.D., Ph.D., Brescia University: Neural basis for rich perceptual experiences; how populations of cortical neurons process the multiple physical and psychological dimensions of taste.
 Integrative Neuroscience Program

 Hsu, David, Assistant Professor, Psychiatry, Ph.D., 2002, University of Wisconsin, neural pathways linking stress with psychiatric disorders; social rejection, acceptance, and support; the endogenous opioid system; PET and fMRI; genetic variations